 That is terrifying, so it’s critically important that you protect yourself.
-Here are a few tips to see if hackers are accessing your webcam and, more important, we have a few straightforward tips to prevent hackers from using your webcam to watch you.
+Here are a few tips to see if hackers are accessing your webcam and, more importantly, we have a few straightforward tips to prevent hackers from using your webcam to watch you.

 How to see if your webcam is being hacked

 You can check to see if your webcam is in use in a few ways.
 The easiest way on some webcams, notably the type that you attach to your laptop, is to see if the green light is on or blinking.
-Built-in webcams don’t always have that light, but many will turn on a white light for illumination.
-That’s an indication that it is on.
+Built-in webcams don’t always have that light, but many will turn on white light for illumination.
+That’s an indication it is on.

 If you have a green light, you’ll want to take these extra steps to ensure that you stop hackers from accessing it.
 If you don’t have a webcam that has a green indicator light, you’ll need to take these extra steps, too.